300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- In accordance to McDonalds’ official web site, what number of energy does a daily Huge Mac include?
+- In accordance to McDonalds’ official web site, what number of energy does an everyday Massive Mac comprise?
 (Settle for to the closest 10)

-- What are the 2 most important substances of a Darkish and Stormy cocktail?
+- What are the 2 primary components of a Darkish and Stormy cocktail?

 - Identify the 2019 winner of the Nice British Bake Off.